OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 The Raspberry Pi ori-south, the Unraid server Chubb, and all the network-capable test equipment in the Little Rock lab are connected to TBD switches.

 Everything on the network is assigned a static IP address.
 These addresses are in the 10.73.1.x block in San Diego and the 10.73.2.x block in Little Rock.
 These addresses are not directly routable on the Internet.
-All access to the private LAN from outside the labs is mediated by the Raspberry Pi, known by the domain name `sandiego.openresearch.institute` or `littlerock.openresearch.institute` respectively.
-This domain name goes through a dynamic IP provider so that sandiego.openresearch.institute or littlerock.openresearch.institute will always refer to the Raspberry Pi at the corresponding lab, even if the local ISP changes its IP address.
+All access to the private LAN from outside the labs is mediated by one of the Raspberry Pis, known by the domain name `sandiego.openresearch.institute` or `littlerock.openresearch.institute` respectively.
+These domain names go through a dynamic IP provider so that sandiego.openresearch.institute or littlerock.openresearch.institute will always refer to the Raspberry Pi at the corresponding lab, even if the local ISP changes its IP address.

 Even though the equipment is not directly accessible on the Internet, each item has a DNS host name so you don't need to know the individual IP addresses.
 All the names for equipment in the San Diego lab look like `thing.sandiego.openresearch.institute`, where `thing` is a memorable name for the equipment, usually its model number for test equipment or the host name for computers and virtual machines.
 If you're running on one of the lab computers, you can abbreviate these names to just `thing` (because they're listed in _/etc/hosts_ or _C:\Windows\System32\drivers\etc\hosts_ as applicable).
 VMs on the lab PC can support the same shortcut.
-Likewise, names in the Little Rock lab look like `thing.littlerock.openresearch.institute`.
+Likewise, names in the Little Rock lab look like `thing.littlerock.openresearch.institute` and have similar abbreviations.
+The idea here is that a test script can be written using the abbreviated names, and that script can run without modification in either lab.

 The XS708T Ethernet switch in San Diego is capable of being set up to monitor packets flowing through it by copying those packets to another port for capture.
 Check with the lab managers [sandiego-lab@openresearch.institute](mailto:sandiego-lab@openresearch.institute) if you need this capability.
 It is also capable of creating virtual LANs within the lab.

 The Wireguard VPN has been designed to make it possible to operate equipment in both labs as part of the same setup, bandwidth permitting.
-A device in the San Diego lab could talk directly to a device in the Little Rock lab through the VPN.
+A device in the San Diego lab can talk directly to a device in the Little Rock lab through the VPN.
+Instruments that exist in both labs are given special shortcut names for convenience.
+For example, the oscilloscope in San Diego, `ds1104.sandiego.openresearch.institute`, known as simply `ds1104` on the San Diego LAN, may be accessed from the Little Rock LAN as `ds1104.sd`.
+Likewise, `ds1104.littlerock.openresearch.institute` is known as `ds1104` in Little Rock, but `ds1104.lr` in San Diego.

 ## Preparations for SSH Access